ftc17191/FTCLayer-road-runner-quickstart/README.md

-# Road Runner Quickstart
+# Road Runner - FTC Layer Quickstart

-An example FTC project using [Road Runner](https://github.com/acmerobotics/road-runner). **Note:** Road Runner is in alpha and many of its APIs are incubating.
+An example FTC project using [Road Runner](https://github.com/acmerobotics/road-runner), and [FTC Layer](https://github.com/ftc17191/FTCLayer) **Note:** Road Runner is in alpha and many of its APIs are incubating.
+FTC Layer is an experimental Library.

 ## Installation